TheAlphaSchoolSystemPTYLTD/general-ledger-analytics/getCOA.md

 **getCOA**
 ----
-  Returns an array of structured General Ledger Account data in JSON format.
+  Returns an array of structured General Ledger Account available for this date in JSON format.

 * **Version History:**